 What gender barriers have you had to hurdle?

-How can the world be a better place for women?
+How can the world be made a better place for women?

-We've noticed their aren't many statues of women in Cornwall, who would you see remembered?
+We've noticed there really aren't many (if any) statues of women around Cornwall - who would you see remembered?

 Rowena Cade who had the vision to build the Minack theatre and who did much of the work herself.
 To create such a unique place and to provide millions of people with culture and entertainment is a huge achievement and should be celebrated and remembered.